elos/documentation/guide/2 - Data Model.md

 The *New* axiom can be used as an invariant for records which are determined to be immutable, such as credentials, security groups, etc. (all things we will get into later).
 These, along with the implicit "id" trait, are collectively the known as "bookeeping" traits.
 Every record is for some sort of book keeping, but this is sort of meta book keeping.

- sets of mappings from { Integer, Float, String } to Primitive

 #### Polymorphism (Domains)